 You’ll be walked through each of your privacy settings, with explanations of what they do and how you can manage them.

-Or just scroll down the page to your activity controls.
+Or just scroll down the page to History Settings.
 You’ll be able to see what type of information Google keeps about your activities.
 In some cases, you can clear the information and disable their ability to collect it.

 You can also review your recent activity involving Google devices and services.
 Not only can you see your own activity, but if you suspect someone else is using your account, you can check to see what’s been going on.
 You also have the option of downloading the data about your activity.